kivy/kivy/doc/sources/guide/licensing.rst

   (if used)
 * image & audio libraries(e.g. |mixer|_)

-You'll probably need to check image and audio libraries manually (mostly begin with ``lib``).
-The ``LICENSE*`` files that belong to them should be included by PyInstaller, but are not by python-for-android and you need to find them.
+You'll probably need to check image and audio libraries manually (most begin with ``lib``).
+The ``LICENSE*`` files that belong to them should be included by PyInstaller, but are not included by python-for-android and you need to find them.

 Windows (PyInstaller)
 ---------------------